nyuolab/text2table/dataset/README.md

-Final Dataset for the Text2Table Task
+Final Dataset
 ========================================

 The files for creating the final dataset for the Text2Table Task.
 The whole dataset is created based on the present of MIMIC-III (Medical Information Mart for Intensive Care III), and more details can be acccessed at [MIMIC-III](https://mimic.mit.edu/docs/iii/).
 As the original MIMIC-III dataset contains 26 tables and approximately hundreds of columns, some pre-selected columns used to train the model can be accessed at `text2table/dataset/Pre-Selected_Columns.txt`.
-In addition, some sample clinicial notes for patients can be accessed at `text2table/dataset/sample_patient_data/`.
-However, as we want models to produce more generalized and useful contents, we include as many as clinical notes and columns to feed the model.
+In addition, some samples clinicial notes for patients can be accessed at `text2table/dataset/sample_patient_data/`.
+Please note that the samples in the "after_preprocessing" and the samples in the "before_preprocessing" are different.
+As we want models to produce more generalized and useful contents, we include as many as clinical notes and columns to feed the model.